-In 2005, a VoIP telephony provider asked Axmor to develop a desktop application.
+In 2005, a VoIP telephony provider approached Axmor with a view to developing a desktop application.
 Our challenge was to develop a cross-platform client application for managing calls.
 This customer is now providing a multi-functional unified communication service to 30,000 companies in more than 90 countries.
 Its target audience includes call centers and other small and medium-sized enterprises that seek to enhance corporate communications.

 Users can configure their settings to forward incoming calls sequentially to any device: a web client, mobile phone, or IP telephone.
 In addition to the forwarding sequence, the user can set up a schedule for forwarding incoming calls to different numbers at certain times.